 Student marshals and volunteer staff will assist you with robing and finding your chair.
 Graduates line up in alphabetical order by major.
 A name announcement card will be taped to your assigned chair in the appropriate assembly area.
 YOU WILL NEED TO TAKE THIS WITH YOU TO THE CEREMONY.

 We cannot guarantee the security of any personal items, so do not leave any valuables in the assembly area during the ceremony.

 Please be robed and in your seat no later than 10:45 for a lineup count and final instructions.
 As there will be no rehearsal, it is very important that you hear and follow these instructions.
-The processional begins from Fort Howard Hall at 11:15 sharp and proceeds to Cofrin Family Hall.
+The processional begins from Studio One and Fort Howard Hall at 11:15 sharp and proceeds to Cofrin Family Hall.